 5. Help other women

 Befriend the other woman.
 Befriend as many as you can in your field.
 Help them.
 According to Madeleine Albright, “There is a special place in hell for women who don’t help other women".
 It’s exhausting sometimes, and it’s extra labour that men definitely don’t need to consider.
 If you’re part of a marginalised group of course it’s going to be much harder and you should only do what your energies are capable of, but help them where you can.
 If you have to say no to any job, speaking engagement, or appearance, make sure you say no while giving them another woman’s name as an alternative.
 If you’re in a work situation where someone is talking over a woman, say, “Excuse me, [name] was in the middle of something,” so she can finish her point.
 If someone is misgendered, correct the person.
 There’s lots of ways we can help boost each other up and it’s essential that we all contribute to this in order to survive as a group.
 We can only do this if we have each other’s backs, and if you’re worried or apprehensive about working in the games industry, I promise you I’ve got yours.

 The Code Breakers exhibition is a celebration of women’s work in the games industry, a chance for us to recognise good hustle when we see it and to show other women what we’re capable of.
 But most importantly, for me anyway, it’s a place where you can find people who will always have your back.

-The free exhibition Code Breakers: Women in Games is open at ACMI 25 July – 5 November
+Code Breakers: Women in Games exhibited at ACMI 25 July – 5 November 2017